 Color-depositing conditioners, on the other hand, don’t make use of harsh chemicals that destroy your hair’s health.

-Instead of injecting the color into your hair fibers, these semi-permanent or temporary colors simply coat the outside of your hair strands, leaving color on the surface instead of the cortex.
+Instead of injecting the color into your hair strands, these semi-permanent or temporary colors simply coat the outside of your hair strands, leaving color on the surface instead of the cortex.

 Because of that, using a color-depositing conditioner is one of the gentlest and most hair-friendly ways you can color your locks.